Louis-Aime/Milesian-calendar/Milesian-Locale/README.md

 see [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleString] for details.

 The code of this function is not optimal.
 The only idea is to show a demonstrator on a few languages.

+## writeMilesianDate.html and writeMilesianDate.js
+A simple demonstration page that uses function toMilesianString().